Optimizing the Efficiency of First-Order Methods for Decreasing the Gradient of Smooth Convex Functions

 on each pair $(i,j)$ for $i,j=0,\ldots,N,*$.
-For simplicity in the proofs, we further narrow down the set\footnote{ We found that the set of constraints in~\eqref{eq:P1} is sufficient for the exact worst-case gradient analysis of GM and OGM-G for~\eqref{eq:init,func}, as illustrated in later sections.
-In other words, the resulting worst-case rates of GM and OGM-G in this paper are tight with our specific choice of the set of inequalities.
-Note that this relaxation choice in~\eqref{eq:P1} differs from the choice in~\cite[Problem (G$'$)]{drori:14:pof}.} of inequalities~\eqref{eq:smooth}, specifically the pairs $\{(i-1,i)\;:\;i=1,\ldots,N\}$, $\{(N,i)\;:\;i=0,\ldots,N-1\}$ and $\{(N,*)\}$.
-This relaxation leads to
+For simplicity in the proofs, we further narrow down the set\footnote{ We found that the set of constraints in~\eqref{eq:P1} is sufficient for the exact worst-case gradient analysis of GM and \OGMG~for~\eqref{eq:init,func}, as illustrated in later sections.
+In other words, the resulting worst-case rates of GM and \OGMG~in this paper are tight with our specific choice of the set of inequalities.
+Note that this relaxation choice in~\eqref{eq:P1} differs from the choice in~\cite[Problem (G$'$)]{drori:14:pof}.} of inequalities~\eqref{eq:smooth}, specifically the pairs $\{(i-1,i)\;:\;i=1,\ldots,N\}$, $\{(N,i)\;:\;i=0,\ldots,N-1\}$ and $\{(N,*)\}$.\footnote{ The inequality~\eqref{eq:smooth} for the pair $\{(N,*)\}$ simplifies to $\frac{1}{2L}||\nabla f(\x_N)||^2 \le f(\x_N) - f_*$ under the condition $\Xs \neq \emptyset$.
+Such inequality is not used under the assumption~\eqref{eq:init,func,N} in Corollaries~\ref{cor:gm} and~\ref{cor:ogmg}. } This relaxation leads to

 where we define

 and